 Mr. Andreu-von Euw dedicates almost ten percent of his time to pro bono matters and has represented pro bono clients in litigation across a broad range of legal disciplines including immigration, housing, criminal defense, and domestic violence.
+He has taken over pro-bono cases from counsel that were unable to achieve satisfactory results, and obtained the desired outcome in post-appeal trials.
 His pro bono work has been recognized by Casa Cornelia, which honored him with its La Mancha Award for pro bono service in 2013, and by Morrison & Foerster, which recognized him with the 2017 Kathi Pugh Award for Pro Bono Service.

-Mr. Andreu-von Euw is a member of the San Diego IP Lawyers Association and the Wallace Inn of Court.
-He serves as the chair of the board of advisors for the Crawford Academy of Law.
-He was also selected as a 2017 and 2018 “Rising Star” by Super Lawyers.
+Mr. Andreu-von Euw is a member of Board of Governors for the San Diego chapter of the Association of Business Trial Lawyers (ABTL) and a member of the San Diego IP Lawyers Association.
+He is on the advisory board for the University of San Diego’s Integrated Engineering Program and serves as the chair of the board of advisors for the Crawford High School Academy of Law, where he designed and oversees a college scholarship program.
+He was selected as a 2017, 2018, and 2019 “Rising Star” by Super Lawyers.

 Mr. Andreu-von Euw earned a B.S. in electrical engineering from Harvey Mudd College in 1999, and a J.D. from the University of Southern California in 2009.
 He served as an extern to the Honorable Laurence Rubin, Associate Justice of the California Court of Appeals, and the Honorable Stephen Hillman, Chief Magistrate Judge of U.S. District Court for the Central District of California.